vadiikkk/vadiikkk/README.md

 ###

 <h4 align="left">
-  Have also completed or am taking the following Computer Science courses:
+  Have also completed the following Computer Science courses:
 </h4>

 ###